 Snowplow Sam 1-3, Ages 3-6: The Snowplow Sam levels are designed to help the preschool age skater develop the primary coordination and strength needed for skating.
 Elements included in the level are falling correctly, standing up, stopping, skating forward and the ever favorite swizzles.
 Helmets are highly encouraged for all Snowplow Sam skaters (hockey, bike or ski helmets are sufficient).

 Basic Skills 1-8, Ages 7 & up: Basics 1-8 begin to teach the fundamentals of the sport, such as forward and backwards skating, three turns, mohawks, edges, and crossovers.
 Levels 4-8 begin to incorporate beginner jumps and spins.
 Helmets are highly encouraged.

-Freestyle 1-6: Freestyle levels 1-8 are divided into four sections: moves in the field, spins, dance/footwork sequence and jumps.
+Freestyle 1-6*: Freestyle levels 1-8 are divided into four sections: moves in the field, spins, dance/footwork sequence and jumps.
 The Free Skate levels are designed to give skaters a strong foundation on which to build their skills.
 This is the point where the skater can choose whether to pursue a recreational or competitive approach to the sport of figure skating. * At this time group lessons are not offered for skaters beyond the Freestyle 6 level or who have passed the USFS Pre-Preliminary Freestyle or above.